"Friedrich, why didn't you..."

 We should not ignore Laurie´s background

-In the terms of Little Women Louisa did not write explicit background stories to any of the male characters from the little we know of Laurie´s background.
-It would seem that when he was a child he was tossed from a boarding school to another and he did not have any stable parental figures or that he never spent enough time in one place to be able to establish such relationships.
-Quite early in the novel Laurie admits to Jo that he feels envious about the sisters bond to their mother.
+It is easy to ignore the stories of the male characters in Little Women, because the four sisters are under a microscope.
+From the little that we know from Laurie´s background it would seem that when he was a child he was tossed from one boarding school to another and he did not have any stable parental figures or that he never spent enough time in one place to be able to establish such relationships.
+Quite early in the novel Laurie admits to Jo that he feels envious of the sisters bond to their mother.

 Bettina Von Armin